PRESENTATION OF AWARDS

 ◦All KicKStart Academy Staff hold an Enhanced CRB Disclosure approved by the FA Media Group, and the League Chairman, League Secretary and League Welfare Officer hold a Child Protection and Best Practice Certificate and Welfare Officer Workshop Certificate and have attended the Safeguarding Children and Welfare Officer workshops.

 The Chairman of the League, first became involved in youth football back in 1975 when he joined Sutton Town FC to work with the under 16’s youth side at the same time as helping to coach the Sutton Primary School District Team.

-Malc started his professional career as a part timer (working 8 days a week!!) in 1984, by personal invitation of Brian Clough who personally rang him up one tea time (as you do) to invite him to the City Ground for a chat.
+Malc started his professional career as a part timer (working 8 days a week!!) in 1984, by personal invitation of Brian Clough who invited him to the City Ground for a chat one day.
 He joined the City Ground Staff in October of that year, but continued to coach his Teversal boys until the end of the season.

 In the first twelve months at the City Ground he attained his FA Coaching Badges achieving a UEFA B Licence, and was appointed by Mick Raynor at the beginning of the 1985/86 season as Youth Team Coach and Manager of the Centre of Excellence Under 12’s.
 During the next nine seasons he did a variety of coaching jobs with various age groups, and was recognised as a valid member of staff.
 Over that period he experienced the highs and lows of the Football Club, joining in with the celebrations, and the disappointment of relegation, followed by the retirement of the Gaffer.